5 min read

 • Apply: Reflect on how the insights from the passage can be integrated into your personal life.

-Inductive study is a straightforward yet profound approach that doesn't require specialized training, making it accessible to all readers.
+Inductive study is a straightforward approach that doesn't require specialized training, making it accessible to all readers.

 Lectio Divina: This ancient practice, which means "Divine Reading" in Latin, encourages deeply personal interaction with scripture through four stages: